-Telling your sexual partner, lovers or fuck-buddies after you’ve been given a diagnosis of an STI, including HIV, is never easy.
+Telling your sexual partner or lovers after you’ve been given a diagnosis of a sexually transmitted infection (STI), including HIV, is never easy.
 It’s a conversation we’ve all had at least once and one many of us still hesitate to have.
 This conversation, which is called ‘partner notification’, can be tricky at the best of times.

 What do I say?
 How do I say it?
 Is it safe to tell?
 And, how much detail do I give?
 These are all valid worries for anyone in this situation.
 At the end of the day, telling your sexual partner you’ve had an STI diagnosis is not only responsible, it makes good sense.
 The sooner they get tested and diagnosed, if they’ve acquired an infection, the sooner they can get treated.
 There’s a chance they have not contracted the STI and that will relive any worries for you or them, especially if they find out through shared social or sexual networks.